gashawgedef/Steghub_Devops_Engineering_Projects/project-06-Web_Solution_With_Word_Press/self_study_and_challenge_solutions.md

 ```
 sudo badblocks -v /dev/sda
 ```

+## Steps to Create Linux Partitions Using `fdisk`:
 Creating Linux partitions with `fdisk` involves the following steps.
 Be careful when using `fdisk`, as it can modify the partition table, potentially leading to data loss if not used properly.

-### Steps to Create Linux Partitions Using `fdisk`:

 **1. Open a Terminal:** Press Ctrl+Alt+T or open a terminal window in your Linux environment.